 Empty Nests

 Not forgetting too, the parents seeing their teenagers off to university.
 Weeping privately and uncontrollably – away, somewhere, in the garden perhaps, while sons and daughters are shedding silent tears as they pack their cases upstairs.
 Everyone putting on a brave face as they cheerfully wave goodbye.
-And later after they’ve gone and you enter their now clean and tidy bedrooms; beds all neatly made.
-And the silence is unbearable.
+Then later when you enter the now clean and tidy bedroom; bed all neatly made and the silence is unbearable.
 We tell ourselves that we must allow doors to softly close behind us.
 The wonder years are suddenly distant shadows and abandoned memories it seems.
-But they’ll be back!
+But they will be back!
 So I’m told.
-And as one door closes another opens.
-I’m told.
-But it’ll never be the same.
+And as one door closes another opens, I’m told.
+But it will never be the same.

 What time did it happen?